 by Maisie Smith on January 7, 2016

-There I was, 27-years-old, wearing a tight white tanktop, Carhartt work pants, heavy Timberlands and a pair of RayBans, deeply entrenched in the weirdest summer of my life.
-I was grinding stumps for a local tree service.
-If there was ever an “ideal” unlikely employee, it was me.
-With no real life arboreal experience… seriously, my brothers always mowed the lawn when I was a kid while I sat inside and read books… I shouldn’t have cracked this company’s top 100 list of viable workers.
-It was baffling that they would hire someone like me to run a 1000 lb. piece of machinery.
+There I was, 27-years-old—wearing a tight white tank top, Carhartt work pants, sturdy Timberlands and a pair of RayBans—and deeply entrenched in the weirdest summer of my life as a stumpgrinder for a local tree service.
+If there was ever an award given for Most Baffling Hire, I would take the top honor.
+I’d never even mown a lawn at that point.
+It was a real headscratcher that this company would hire someone like me to operate a 1000-pound piece of machinery.

-Eventually, it all fell into place as they continued to put me on the projects that involved grinding stumps in front yards.
-Located on busy streets.
-During rush hour.
+Eventually, the mystery fell into place as they put me on the projects that involved grinding stumps in front yards located on busy streets.
+Usually during rush hour.

 • • •